joshpoll/my-little-dfta-blogpost/post.md

 ![Exeggutor](img/Exeggutor.png)

 <!-- TODO: edit to have a more positive clickbait. maybe also make title more clickbaity as well -->
-In this post we'll explain how e-graphs, PL's golden egg, are DFTAs in disguise.
+In this post we'll explain how e-graphs, PL's golden egg, are deterministic finite tree automata (DFTAs) in disguise.

 ## E-Graphs